-Training activities to support all military services, including transient Marine Corps forces, would continue as described in the MIRC EIS/OEIS (Navy 2010).
+Training activities to support all military services, including transient Marine Corps forces, would continue as described in the MIRC EIS/OEIS (Navy 2009).
 Projects proposed in the MIRC EIS/OEIS would be completed pending funding.
-There would be no land acquisition to support training.
+There would be no land acquisition or long term leasing to support training.
 The firing range complex would not be constructed.
 The MOUT facility at Andersen South would likely be improved, pending funding.
 No construction would occur at NWF except to support other military service mission requirements.